Sligo Bay: History

 Large beaches and tidal plains located around the bay are a good habitat for shellfish.
 This kind of food attracted settlers since the Stone Age, as demonstrated by a number of middens discovered in the area by archeologists.

 The bay has seen several shipwrecks over the centuries.
 Quite well studied is the wreck of Labia (25 September 1588), a 728-ton Venetian ship.
 Shipwrecks became almost common during the following centuries but their number decreased with the decline of the port of Sligo in the 20th century.

 Transport

 Sligo Airport is located on the bay's shore, near the foot of Knocknarea, a hill overlooking the peninsula between Sligo Harbour and Ballysadare Bay.

+Sligo Port is located along the Garavogue estuary inside Sligo Harbour.

 Lighthouses

 There are four lighthouses in Sligo Bay.

 Blackrock (Sligo) Lighthouse

 The 25m high Blackrock lighthouse is notable for having external steps until halfway up the tower.

 Lighthouses near Rosses Point

 Sligo Bay hosts three lighthouses near Rosses Point: the Metal Man, Lower Rosses and Oyster Island lighthouses.